minhajpk/blognest/README.md

 # 📝 BlogNest – A Modern Blogging Web App
+A full-featured blog web application where users can sign up, create posts, and read blogs in real-time.
+It supports dynamic content rendering, user authentication, and mobile responsiveness.

 ## 🌟 Main Features
 - 🔐 User authentication (Sign in/up via Firebase)